pintuiitb/GitHub_001/InstructionFileGitHUb.md

 Why GitHub?
 This is an online platform where one can create a project (program) and share the link with otheres so that everyone can contribute to the project and github keeps track of every changes performed with time stamp.
+It is particularly useful while working on a large project with many team members.